Charged Queen Cells: What To Do (UK)

 What Happens Next?

 Once a queen cell is charged, it will usually be capped within a few days.
 After that, the queen continues developing until emergence, followed by mating and eventually egg-laying.
+That is why this page sits at such an important middle stage in the whole queen-cell sequence.

 This is why charged cells are such an important decision point.
 If you wait too long, you may find yourself dealing with capped cells and fewer options.